greatfuldad82/eyes/README.md

  **instructions:**

-    save files .css .html locally on your machine.  open google chrome and simply drag and drop the html element into your google console.
+    1.  save files .css .html locally on your machine in the same directory.  open google chrome and simply drag and drop the index.html file into your             google console.
+      if google chrome is your default browser, you may simply double click the index.html file.

       the animation will then appear and you will see the eyes following your mouse movements.

 ** coming**